 There are tons of other cool features to help you design typefaces and create fonts from start to finish, from a simple design to a really “ultra bold” complex project.

-Older versions of FontLab Studio (5.1.4 and earlier) and TransType Pro 3 cannot be installed on High Sierra.
-If installed, they cannot launch on High Sierra.
+Older versions of FontLab Studio (5.1.4 and earlier) and TransType Pro 3 cannot be installed on High Sierra and later.
+If installed, they cannot launch on these operating systems.

-If you installed one of these older appsprior to High Sierra upgrade, you will see this error message:
+If you installed one of these older apps prior to your OS upgrade, you will see this error message:

 “Error while writing license file /Library/Preferences/[name of license file].
 Please make sure that you have rights to write to the folder and that such a file doesn’t already exist.
 Otherwise your license will be lost but your Activation key will be marked as used.”

-If installed fresh after High Sierra upgrade (or if the license file is removed), you will see this error message:
+If installed fresh after OS upgrade (or if the license file is removed), you will see this error message:

 “Error initializing license system.
 Bad or missing or expired RLM license (-130)...”